-When borrowing money, you must consider what you stand to lose if you default on the loan.
+When borrowing money, you must also consider what you stand to lose if you default on the loan.
 Some loans are secured, including home equity loans, home equity lines of credit, auto loans and business lines of credit.
 This means you use collateral by putting up something valuable to secure the loan.
-If you default on the loan, the lender can seize the property with relative ease to limit its losses.
+If you default on a secured loan, the lender can seize the property to limit its losses.

-A personal line of credit is generally unsecured, which means you don’t need collateral for the loan.
+Taking out an unsecured personal line of credit means you don’t need collateral for the loan.
 While the lender may still seize your property if you default on the loan, they must first get the judgment of a court.

 What can I use a personal line of credit for?

 There are generally few limits on how you can use a personal line of credit.
-This makes them far more flexible than auto loans, home improvement loans, debt consolidation loans and other specific-use loans.
+This makes them far more flexible than auto loans and other specific-use loans.

 Check your loan terms to see what restrictions, if any, the lender puts on the funds.